AgoraIO-Community/Agora-RN-Quickstart/README.md

 }
 export default Video;
 ```
-Next we define the view for our videocall, we have a button holder for our start and end call buttons.
-We also have a scrolling view that contains the videostreams of all the users.
-We use an AgoraView component, for viewing remote streams we set `remoteUid={'RemoteUidGoesHere'}`.
+Next we define the view for different possible number of users; we start with 4 external users on the channel (diving the screen into four views using flexbox for four users) and move down to no connected users using conditional operator.
+Inside each view we use an AgoraView component, for viewing remote streams we set `remoteUid={'RemoteUidGoesHere'}`.
 For viewing the local user's stream we set `showLocalVideo={true}`.

 ### permission.js
 ```javascript